Sopra-Steria-Norge-Kubernetes/OpenShift/docs/Container Registry/Using Quay.md

 # Quay

-Quay is a secure and scalable container registry for storing, building, and distributing container images.
-It integrates seamlessly with CI/CD pipelines and supports automated builds, vulnerability scanning, and fine-grained access control.
+Quay is a secure and scalable container registry for storing,

 This guide walks you through the essentials of using Quay.